VOCs (Volatile Organic Compounds) lurking in every home and how its affecting our health

 How can we reduce VOCs?

-Considering the fact that atleast some part of our house gets painted once every year or every two years and the various chemical based household products we regularly use, the accumulation of VOCs can become quite alarming.
+Considering the fact that at least some part of our house gets painted once every year or every two years and the various chemical-based household products we regularly use, the accumulation of VOCs can become quite alarming.
 So what do we do about it?
-Here are some solutions to ensure that your family isnt inhaling these toxins.
+Here are some solutions to ensure that your family isn’t inhaling these toxins.

-• Measurement: Even though you can often smell VOCs in the air, sometimes these chemicals might decay over a period of time and you may not smell the strong odour anymore even if VOCs are still present.
-This is why it is essential that we measure their levels at schools, corporate offices and even at home using a reliable measurement device.
-You can use the recently launched Airveda monitor PM2510CVTH to measure VOCs accurately.
-Learn more about our VOC measuring monitor here.
-TVOC (total volatile organic compounds) in the air is measured in ppb (parts per billion) or ug/m3(micro grams per cubic meter).
-TVOC levels up-to 325 ppb in indoor spaces are acceptable, but one must take the following precautions if the levels are higher.
+Measurement: Even though you can often smell VOCs in the air, sometimes these chemicals might decay over a period of time and you may not smell the strong odor anymore even if VOCs are still present.
+This is why it is essential to measure their levels at schools, corporate offices, and even at home using a reliable measurement device.
+You can use the recently launched Airveda monitor PM2510CVTH | to measure VOCs accurately.
+Learn more about our VOC measuring monitor here. | TVOC (total volatile organic compounds) in the air is measured in ppb (parts per billion) or µg/m³ (micrograms per cubic meter).
+TVOC levels up to 325 ppb in indoor spaces are acceptable, but one must take the following precautions if the levels are higher.

-• Controlling the source: It is crucial to eliminate sources of VOCs to minimize your exposure.
+Controlling the source: It is crucial to eliminate sources of VOCs to minimize your exposure.

-• When buying new furniture and mattresses allow them to off-gas before bringing them into the house.
+- When buying new furniture and mattresses, allow them to off-gas before bringing them into the house.

-• Encourage schools and offices to purify the air after furnishing or install monitors and purifiers after big renovations for initial years since off gassing can go on for longer in such cases.
+- Encourage schools and offices to purify the air after furnishing or install monitors and purifiers after big renovations for initial years since off-gassing can go on for longer in such cases.

-• Don't overuse products like sprays, dyes, lubricants etc.
+- Don’t overuse products like sprays, dyes, lubricants, etc.

-• Do not unnecessarily store large amounts of such chemical based products in the house to prevent leaks and make sure you follow directions (how and how much to use) on their labels.
+- Do not unnecessarily store large amounts of such chemical-based products in the house to prevent leaks and make sure you follow directions (how and how much to use) on their labels.

-• Air Purification: Air purifiers equipped with activated carbon filters are an effective way to reduce concentration of VOCs in indoor air, in particular in locations where ventilation with outside air is not possible.
+Air Purification: Air purifiers equipped with activated carbon filters are an effective way to reduce the concentration of VOCs in indoor air, in particular in locations where ventilation with outside air is not possible.

-We hope that this article has helped you learn about VOCs and urge you to start noticing smells and measuring VOCs to ensure cleaner air in your homes, offices and children's schools.
-Sometimes they smell, sometimes they dont.
+We hope that this article has helped you learn about VOCs and urge you to start noticing smells and measuring VOCs to ensure cleaner air in your homes, offices, and children's schools.
+Sometimes they smell, sometimes they don’t.
 But they are always harming you.

 Please write in the comments below if you have any additional questions or thoughts.
 We would love to hear them.